 Urban areas that collect stormwater runoff in municipal separate storm sewers and discharge it to rivers are required to have a permit from the state under the federal Clean Water Act.
 Clark County is committed to complying with federal and state requirements to provide effective and efficient stormwater management in our community.
 As part of our work, we maintain a stormwater management plan that guides new development and redevelopment in our community to minimize impact to our waterways.
 Our local regulations are defined by municipal code and stormwater design manuals.

-Permit updates are coming after 2019.
+Permit updates took effect in 2019.
 Learn more about the permit updates at the Department of Ecology Phase I stormwater permit web page.

 Development codes and design manuals to ensure compliance with the county's National Pollutant Discharge Elimination System (NPDES) Phase I Municipal Stormwater permit.
-Clark County is updating its stormwater manual during 2020 and 2021.
+Clark County has updated its 2015 stormwater manual in 2021.

 Learn how Clark County manages stormwater and related water quality issues to meet requirements of the NPDES permit.